Friction: Static friction

 although this term is not used universally.

 Kinetic friction

 Kinetic friction, also known as dynamic friction or sliding friction, occurs when two objects are moving relative to each other and rub together (like a sled on the ground).
 The coefficient of kinetic friction is typically denoted as μ_{k}, and is usually less than the coefficient of static friction for the same materials.
 However, Richard Feynman comments that "with dry metals it is very hard to show any difference."

 The friction force between two surfaces after sliding begins is the product of the coefficient of kinetic friction and the normal force: $F_{k} = \mu_\mathrm{k} F_{n}$.
 This is responsible for the Coulomb damping of an oscillating or vibrating system.

-New models are beginning to show how kinetic friction can be greater than static friction.
-In many other cases roughness effects are dominant, for example in rubber to road friction.
-Surface roughness and contact area affect kinetic friction for micro- and nano-scale objects where surface area forces dominate inertial forces.